Stratia/Zoom-Automated-Login/README.md

 ## **How To Use**
 ```
-- Run setup.py to automatically to install the required modules.
+- Run setup.py to automatically to install the required modules and to create CSV.
 Alternatively you
   can manually install is using requirements.txt

 - Enter values into csv file, be absolutely sure to enter data into Time/End Time rows as formatted: